charliejllewellyn/aws-security-workshop/prevention/README.md

 1. In the S3 console select **Permissions** and then **Bucket Policy**
   ![DVWA Security](https://github.com/charliejllewellyn/aws-security-workshop/blob/master/images/s3_bucket_policy.png)

-1. Enter the policy below to replacing YOUR_BUCKET_NAME with your bucket name.
+1. Enter the policy below, replacing YOUR_BUCKET_NAME with your bucket name.

 ```
  {